philipp-hellwig/evolution-cooperation/README.md

 # Evolution of Cooperation

 This project investigates how cooperation can evolve in agent-based models.
+The simulations suggest that evolution of cooperation is more plausible under reputation-based partner choice (RBPC) models than indirect reciprocity (IR) models.
+Furthermore, the simulations show that gossip can function as a mechanism to mitigate the effect of free riders (agents that take advantage of cooperative agents).

+For the full paper, see the pdf in the repository.

 ## Simulations
 The diagram below broadly illustrates the flow of all evolution simulations.
 Each generation has a fixed population size and each generation's agents are descendents of the previous generation.